 A: To reduce the risk of spreading the virus, a household member who may be at risk of being infected may want to change clothes before entering the house, keep potentially contaminated shoes outside, sanitize hands before entering the house, wash potentially contaminated clothes in hot water, and shower before interacting with other household members.

 The CDC provides guidance on reducing the risk of infection when someone in the house is sick.
 This includes having the sick member of your household stay in a separate room away from others in your home and use a separate bathroom if possible.
 Do not share linens/towels and food.
-Discuss with your PH health care team your concern and whether they recommend additional precautions.
+Discuss your concerns with your PH health care team and ask whether they recommend additional precautions.

 Q: Is it safe for me or my family member to have an in-person visit with my doctor or schedule non-emergency medical procedures?

 A: PH patients should continue with their regular daily care regimens per instructions by their PH health care teams.
 Routine PH clinic visits or non-emergency doctor’s visits can be conducted by telemedicine approaches (telephone, videoconferencing etc.) or postponed whenever possible to avoid unnecessary risk of exposure to COVID-19.